dwas-KR/GBST/README.md

 This code is part of the program's core implementation and has been commented out.
 ```

+The exclusion of these implementation details does not change the APK source or file-integrity policy described above.
+The APK files distributed through GBST are unchanged copies of the corresponding files obtained from APKMirror.

 ## Disclaimer

-GBST is an independently developed project and is not affiliated with, endorsed by, or officially associated with Google, Lenovo, or any APK provider.
+GBST is an independently developed project and is not affiliated with, endorsed by, or officially associated with Google, Lenovo, APKMirror, or any other APK provider.

 Use GBST only on devices that you own or are authorized to manage.

 The user is solely responsible for all actions performed on the device and any resulting consequences.

+Although the developer states that the distributed APK files are not modified, users are encouraged to independently verify file hashes, signatures, versions, and file sizes before installation.

 ## License